-Browsing through his Instagram account, the younger Arnault seems to be a genuine fan of the culture, writing that he’s followed Virgil Abloh since his work with Kanye West and Been Trill.
-The young CEO has also posted pictures of himself with mainstays such as Nigo and Takashi Murakami.
+The younger Arnault seems to be a genuine fan of the culture, writing on Instagram back in ’16 that he’s followed Virgil Abloh since his work with Kanye West and Been Trill.
+The CEO has also posted pictures of himself with mainstays such as Nigo and Takashi Murakami.

 RIMOWA’s collaborative output has been insane, but Arnault has told The Business of Fashion that he’s planning to slow down the releases.
 “You’ll see us come with collaborations for sure, but not all in the same space or at the same scale every two months.
 I’m very cautious of one collaboration too many.”